PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   A blueprint for generic and reusable code for functions and classes

 Translation unit
   Part of a program that can be separately compiled.
+Individual source, or header, files.

+Translation units
-Individual source or header files.
+  Part of a program that can be separately compiled.
+Individual source, or header, files.

 Type
  A type defines the proper use of a name or an expression.